harvard-acc/LLVM-Tracer/README.md

 ============================================
 Requirements:
 -------------------
+  LLVM 3.4 and Clang 3.4 64-bit
+  or
   LLVM 3.5 and Clang 3.5 64-bit

 Build with CMake:
 -----------------
   CMake is a configure tool which allows you to out-of-source build.
-  LLVM-Tracer Requires CMake newer than 2.8.12
+  LLVM-Tracer Requires CMake newer than 2.8.12.
+By default, CMake searches for LLVM 3.4.

   1. Set `LLVM_HOME` to where you installed LLVM
      ```